 The Citizen Eco-Watch is one of the bangers in the solar watch industry.
 And there are many reasons it stands out.

-The technology takes the concept of solar energy to another level, which is why you don’t need to replace the battery.
+The technology takes the concept of solar energy to another level, so you don’t need to replace the battery.

 Unlike the typical solar watch that needs a battery for electricity storage, your Citizen solar watch was designed to function without one.
 It uses advanced solar cell technology, so it charges in any light.
 You don’t need to replace your Citizen solar battery because the brand maximizes solar power to tell the time.

-With the Power Save feature on the Citizen watch, the minute and or seconds hands stop at 12 when there is no light source.
+With the Power Save feature on the Citizen watches, the minute and or second hands stop at 12 when there is no light source.

 How Much Does it Cost to Replace a Solar Watch Battery?

-Unless the solar cells are damaged, give or take you can use your solar watch for a couple of decades.
-And you will only need to replace the battery once or twice, depending on how you maintain it, the brand, and the quality.
+Unless the solar cells are damaged, give or take, you can use your solar watch for a decade or even more.
+And you will only need to replace the battery once or twice ever, depending on how you maintain it, the brand, and the quality.

-But if somehow, your solar watch battery is damaged, it will cost $30, give or take, to replace it.
-Solar watch batteries are usually durable and can last five years.
+But if your solar watch battery is somehow damaged, replacing it will cost $30.
+Solar watch batteries are usually durable and can last five years and sometimes more.
 However, factors like moisture or water, dirt, and sweat can cause depreciation.

 Water damage is especially an enemy to solar watch batteries because it causes rust.